microsoft/MCAPSTechConnect2024-lab214/skillable/exercise2.md

 ## Task 1: Explore the starting project
 Let's take a tour of the starting project.
 It's very similar to the Echo Agent we built in Exercise 1 but, as you're going to see, there a few important differences.

+1. If you're still running the debug experience for the Echo agent, stop it, then close Visual Studio.
-1. Open the `c:\src\MCAPSTechConnect25-lab-214\lab\exercise2\1.start` folder in File Explorer.
+2. Open the `c:\src\MCAPSTechConnect25-lab-214\lab\exercise2\1.start` folder in File Explorer.
-2. Double click on the `TravelAgency.sln` file to open the project in Visual Studio.
+3. Double click on the `TravelAgency.sln` file to open the project in Visual Studio.
-3. The first difference is in the configuration of the project.
+4. The first difference is in the configuration of the project.
 If you double click on the **TravelAgent** project in Solution Explorer, you'll see that, on top of the Microsoft 365 Agents SDK packages that we used in the Echo Agent, we have a new set of packages for Semantic Kernel:

     ```xml
     <PackageReference Include="Microsoft.SemanticKernel.Agents.Core" Version="1.32.0-alpha" />